dhylands/serial-monitor/README.md

 serial-monitor 0.0.5

 USAGE:
-    serial-monitor [FLAGS] [OPTIONS]
+    serial-monitor.exe [FLAGS] [OPTIONS]

 FLAGS:
     -y               Exit using Control-Y rather than Control-X -d, --debug      Turn on debugging
     -e, --echo
     -f, --find       Like list, but only prints the name of the port that was found.
 This is useful for using from scripts or makefiles
     -h, --help       Prints help information
     -l, --list       List USB Serial devices which are currently connected -V, --version    Prints version information